mesur-io/dilithium/spec/spec.md

 defined in [TODO] to the private key (as private key), public key (as public key), and the JWS Signing Input (as message).
 The resulting signature is the JWS Signature.
-All inputs and outputs are octet strings.
+All inputs and outputs are base 64 encoded strings.

 ### Verifiying

 Verification is performed by applying the verification algorithm defined in [TODO] to the public key (as public key), the JWS Signing Input (as message), and the JWS Signature (as signature).
-All inputs are octet strings.
+All inputs are base 64 encoded strings.
 If the algorithm accepts, the signature is valid; otherwise, the signature is invalid.

 # Security Considerations